awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-service-linked-role.md

 Amazon EC2 Auto Scaling creates the **AWSServiceRoleForAutoScaling** service\-linked role for you the first time that you create an Auto Scaling group, unless you manually create a custom suffix service\-linked role and specify it when creating the group\.

 **Important**
 You must have IAM permissions to create the service\-linked role\.
 Otherwise, the automatic creation fails\.
-For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide* and [Required permissions to create a service\-linked role](security_iam_id-based-policy-examples.md#ec2-auto-scaling-slr-permissions) in this guide\.
+For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide* and [Permissions required to create a service\-linked role](security_iam_id-based-policy-examples.md#ec2-auto-scaling-slr-permissions) in this guide\.

 Amazon EC2 Auto Scaling began supporting service\-linked roles in March 2018\.
 If you created an Auto Scaling group before then, Amazon EC2 Auto Scaling created the **AWSServiceRoleForAutoScaling** role in your account\.
 For more information, see [A new role appeared in my AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared) in the *IAM User Guide*\.